 Let's talk about peace through a cup of tea.

 From secret ancient wisdom to modern science, tea's unique chemical properties make it the best drink for meditation.
-The Buddhist monks knew there was something more precious to the human experience and used tea as a conduit, allowing them to reach a deeper understanding of life.
+In Buddhist meditation, the monks knew there was something more precious to the human experience and used tea as a conduit, allowing them to reach a deeper understanding of life.

-There are specific chemicals inherent only in tea from the Camellia sinensis plant that help you relax.
-The chemicals in tea subtly interact with the brain by increasing alpha brain waves inducing relaxation.
+Specific chemicals are inherent only in the Camellia sinensis plant tea that helps you relax.
+The chemicals in tea subtly interact with the brain by increasing alpha brain waves and inducing relaxation.
 This relaxation allows you to focus.

 While l-theanine increases alpha brain waves, the caffeine in tea keeps you alert.
-This unique combination of chemicals facilitates a calm focus, increases energy, and reduces stress, making tea ideal for the meditating mind.
+This unique combination of chemicals facilitates a calm mental focus, increases energy, and reduces stress, making tea ideal for the meditation experience.

 Related: